Sayber2th/GameplayAbilitySystem_Aura/README.md

 //* Controls *//

-Movement - Tap left click to auto-move the character to location, hold left click to manually move the character in the direction of the mouse cursor
+Movement - Tap left-click on floors to auto-move the character to location; hold left-click to manually move the character in the direction of the mouse cursor.
 Shoot fireball - While aiming at and highlighting an enemy, left click to shoot a fireball targeted at the highlighted enemy.
 To shoot manually without the need for a highlighted enemy, hold left shift and left click.